MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

   - Who is publishing many new datasets?
   - Who is using subscriptions heavily?
 - **Improve governance and compliance efforts**
-  - When are tenant settings changed, and by which administrator?
+  - When are tenant settings changed, and by which Power BI administrator?
   - Who started a Power BI trial?
   - What content is accessed by external users, who, when, and how?
   - Who added or updated a sensitivity label?